Remod-org/MoMRevisited/README.md

   - For subsequent runs, you will need to run the game server followed by the injection script.

 ## Client instructions

+These steps enable a console to allow for direct server connection.

  - Download and unpack UUU from https://framedsc.com/GeneralGuides/universal_ue4_consoleunlocker.htm
  - Copy the game.bat file from this repo to your game client folder, e.g. C:\Program Files (x86)\Steam\SteamApps\common\Memories Of Mars.